 - Complimentary Turkish tea is offered every afternoon between 4-5 pm at an open air pavilion – not much other than some pastries, tea and juice, but it’s still nice to refresh with something prior to dinner, and it’s included in the room price, so might as well take advantage if you can.

 - Free WiFi works excellent throughout the resort, including the beach club.

 - Food and beverages are very affordable compared to the restaurants outside the resort of the same caliber.

 CONS & THINGS TO KNOW

 Amanruya is a stunningly beautiful and über-chic resort.
-Yet, it was not perfect, despite being designed and managed by Aman Resorts, the world’s most exclusive hotel brand.
-I felt there were some shortcomings that you need to beware of when considering a stay here:
+But is is not perfect, despite being designed and managed by Aman Resorts, the world’s most exclusive hotel brand.
+I feel that there are some shortcomings that you need to beware of when considering a stay here: